marcelchlupsa/segmentation-examples/Example-1.md

    ![image](https://github.com/marcelchlupsa/segmentation-examples/assets/66844588/8d5b0f7a-ea91-4ac8-bb0d-f84755d2b760)

-   If 1's in the binary image are intersecting the surfaces of the array, then patch() will not mesh that surface.
+   If 1's in the binary image are intersecting the surfaces of the array, then isosurface() will not mesh that surface.
 You may choose to use built-in padarray() or 'padfaces.m' to add 0's to the surfaces of the binary volume, and then redo isosurface() and patch().

    ```Matlab
    ImageVolume_segment = padfaces(ImageVolume_segment,'zeros');